oVirt/ovirt-site/source/community/index.html.md

 ## Develop the Code

 Are you a wiz with Java, Python, or Bash?
 We’d love to have you join us!
-For in-depth information on the projects and procedures, visit the [develop section](/develop/).
+For in-depth information on the projects and procedures, visit the [Develop pages](/develop/).

 ## Translate, 翻译, תרגום